Preprocessing Algorithm Leveraging Geometric Modeling for Scale Correction in Hyperspectral Images for Improved Unmixing Performance: Conclusion

 \section{Conclusion}

-In this paper, we introduced a novel preprocessing algorithm for correcting spectral variability in scale, commonly introduced by factors such as illumination, topography, and shadowing.
-Correcting these large-scale variations in scale helps hyperspectral unmixing algorithms overcome a key barrier that limits their performance, providing a more suitable input state for them to focus on the unmixing problem and other nonlinear spectral variability effects.
-This leads to significant performance gains across a wide variety of unmixing algorithms, including those specifically designed to handle spectral variability, where the correction complements existing methods by enabling them to better model complex nonlinear effects rather than the large scale variations, which are harder to regularize.
-For many algorithms, improvements in error metrics reached as high as 50\%, underscoring the breadth of the algorithm’s benefits.
-The method is supported by both mathematical justification and experimental validation, offering a solid foundation for future work to build upon.
-Future work could explore integrating the proposed preprocessing step directly into the optimization frameworks of existing unmixing algorithms, particularly deep learning–based methods, enabling joint learning of scale corrections and abundance estimation
+In this paper, we introduced a novel preprocessing algorithm designed to correct scale-induced spectral variability in hyperspectral images, a common artifact introduced by illumination, topography, and shadowing.
+By estimating and reversing these large-scale scalar distortions through a robust perspective-projection framework, the algorithm restores the fundamental geometric structure of the data.
+Extensive experimental validation demonstrates that this preprocessing step significantly improves the abundance estimation accuracy of a wide variety of state-of-the-art unmixing algorithms, yielding significant error reductions.
+Future work could explore integrating the proposed preprocessing step directly into the optimization frameworks of existing unmixing algorithms, particularly deep learning–based methods, enabling joint learning of scale corrections and abundance estimation.

 This section will outline details of certain mathematical results which were omitted in the main article for the sake of brevity and clarity.